City Season Fair Participation Kit

 R+R Email: We strongly suggest bringing plenty of water, coffee, and snacks with you to keep you energized throughout the Fair.
 Check out the Roster to see the Food + Drink participants that will be at the Fair!
 It is also helpful to bring a friend along to help run your booth and hold down the fort so you can take a couple of breaks throughout the day.

-All exhibitors making sales in Illinois are required to report and pay all tax due based on their total receipts within ten (10) days of the close of the exhibit.
-The current tax rate for the location of the special event is printed on the coupon to assist you in calculating your tax due.
+All vendors making sales in Illinois are required to report and pay all tax due based on their total receipts within ten (10) days of the close of our Fair.
+The State of Illinois asks us to collect your business’ Illinois Account ID Number for tax reporting purposes.
+Please use our Tax ID Submission Form to provide your Account ID Number.

-Renegade Craft Fair does not provide tax advice.
-If you have questions regarding this process, please call the State of Illinois Department of Revenue at (847) 294-4475 or email Ms. Barbara Wagner at email@example.com
+Please note that Renegade Craft cannot provide tax advice.
+If you have questions regarding this process, please call the State of Illinois Department of Revenue at (847) 294-4475 or email Ms. Barbara Wagner at email@example.com.

 For Business Tax + Permitting Information, please visit our FAQ page.